joaohfrodrigues/advent-of-code/README.md

-# Advent of Code 2024
+# Advent of Code

-In this repo you will find the solution code for some (hopefully all) challenges from the Advent of Code 2024.
+In this repo you will find the solution code for some (hopefully all) challenges from the Advent of Code.

+## 2024

 To make it challenging, I will be using a language I do not master: Golang.

-All challenges provided in [Advent of Code 2024](https://adventofcode.com/)
+All challenges provided in [Advent of Code 2024](https://adventofcode.com/).